rlerdorf/php7dev/README.md

 Make sure you are at least at Vagrant version 1.5 or the steps below may not work for you.

-If you are on Windows use the [Manual Install](#manual-install) instructions or use git-bash as substitute the UNIX bash.
+If you are on Windows use the [Manual Install](#manual-install) instructions or use git-bash.

 Otherwise for UNIX and UNIX-like users just clone and go.
 Like this:

 ```
 $ git clone https://github.com/rlerdorf/php7dev.git